Case Studies

 4 min read

-Developed and designed in collaboration with architecture firms Brooks + Scarpa, Tonic Construction, and Katherine Hogan Architects, the more than 2,500-square-foot, striking twin gable roof home features a glass paneled exterior that mirrors the surrounding trees, camouflaging the home.
+In the foothills of the Appalachian Mountains sits a home that reflects its environment—both in its design and in a literal sense.
+Designed by Los Angeles-based architecture firm Brooks + Scarpa in collaboration with North Carolina-based Tonic Construction, and Katherine Hogan Architects, the more than 2,500-square-foot striking twin-gable-roof home features a glass paneled exterior that mirrors the surrounding trees, camouflaging the home.

 They allowed me to go with my artistic freedom.
 I was interested in the familiar form seen in an unfamiliar way.

-“They like all the contemporary stuff, and they liked wood, but they didn't have any guiding must-have things.
-It was similar to the first project I did with them," says Scarpa.
-"They allowed me to go with my artistic freedom.
+“They like all of the contemporary stuff, and they like wood, but they didn't have any guiding must-have things," Scarpa says.
+"It was similar to the first project I did with them. ...
+They allowed me to go with my artistic freedom.
 I was interested in the familiar form seen in an unfamiliar way.
 The gable is sort of synonymous with a traditional home, but it also feels a bit like a little chapel.”

-A Futuristic Floorplan Inspired by Traditional Forms
+A Modern Floor Plan Inspired by Traditional Forms

-The home’s floorplan also serves another function: to separate the public and private spaces.
+The home’s floor plan also serves another function: to separate the public and private spaces.
 Placing the bedroom and bathroom in one nook and the common areas in another adds a layer of separation when hosting guests.

+This layout was also largely influenced by Scarpa’s interest in traditional architectural forms, with historic country homes and villages serving as his main inspiration for the design.
 “I like the idea of the country home as a tradition where you have separate buildings arranged to work together.
-And I only had one building to work with, so I tried to make it more like a group that could have a dialogue with each other,” says Scarpa.
+And I only had one building to work with, so I tried to make it more like a group that could have a dialogue with each other,” Scarpa says.

 Warm, Rustic Interiors Suitable for a Contemporary Cabin

-Plywood accents can be found throughout the home, including in the kitchen and bar area, in an accent wall in the bedroom, and throughout the living room.
+Inside, natural plywood paneling and oak flooring make the home feel light and bright while still providing a rustic feel reminiscent of the surrounding forest.
+Plywood accents can be found throughout the home, including the kitchen and bar area, in an accent wall in the bedroom, and throughout the living room.

-A Strong Dialogue with Nature
+A Strong Dialogue With Nature

 Not only do the surrounding trees add to the beauty of the site, according to Scarpa, they also help mitigate issues with solar heat gain.
-Scarpa utilized lots of glass without concern about overheating the interior due to the heavy forestation shielding the home.
+Scarpa used lots of glass without concern about overheating the interior due to the heavy forestation shielding the home.

 Careful Installation

-According to Scarpa, workers had to form an assembly line to hoist and carefully move the metal roof panels into place as the roof was difficult to stand on.
+Constructing the steeply pitched roofs presented unique challenges.
+According to Scarpa, workers had to form an assembly line to hoist and carefully move the metal roof panels into place because the roof was difficult to stand on.

-“It’s a very steep pitch, so you can't even stand on it without sliding off.
-They had a little rig with a rope, and they would pull the panels up to the top.
-They had a guy right at the top, on the ridge straddling it, and he would screw it in from up there,” says Scarpa.
+“It’s a very steep pitch, so you can't even stand on it without sliding off," Scarpa says.
+"They had a little rig with a rope, and they would pull the panels up to the top.
+They had a guy right at the top on the ridge, straddling it, and he would screw in the panels from up there.”

 About the Author